-

 2. Your characters are remarkable

 Readers are interested in exceptional people.
 What is exceptional?
 Out-of-the-ordinary and accomplished in some way.
 People who through their own choices and decisions and effort of will have risen above the average — even villains.
 Two-dimensional characters, uninteresting characters, characters with no depth, or characters whose motivations are unclear or unbelievable — they bore us.
-Upon the other hand, characters who are in some way remarkable — and realistically so — grab readers and make readers want to know what happens to them.
-To create characters with depth, however, the writer of course must also possess a certain amount of depth.
+Upon the other hand, characters who are in some way remarkable — and realistically so — grab readers by the balls and make readers want to know what happens to them.
+To create characters with depth, however, the writer of course must also possess a certain amount.
+Which is where I fall dismally short.

 1. You know why your novel was written